|

 individual items are customized.
 Even

-if there are project organizations that do change the detail, what effect
+are project organizations that do change the detail, what effect does this

-touch time is quite small – miniscule in fact.
-If the
+is quite small – miniscule in fact.
+If the touch

-touch time in a production process is very small, then in contrast the touch
+time in a production process is very small, then in contrast the touch time

 Combine the high touch time with the degree of uncertainty that goes